Netflix pulls episode of comedy show mocking Saudi crown prince

 “Saudi Arabia was basically the boy band manager of 9/11,” he said, referring to the fact that many of the September 11 hijackers were Saudi citizens.

-Netflix did not confirm which episode it had taken down but said it did so to comply with local law.
+Netflix said it took down the episode to comply with local law.

 “We strongly support artistic freedom and removed this episode only in Saudi Arabia after we had received a valid legal demand," a Netflix spokesperson said in a statement.